Timmy Trumpet plays horn, Nimmo saves Mets in 2-1 win vs LAD

 But he came back Wednesday and this time, the buzzing crowd of 41,799 got what it was waiting for.

-As fans rose from their seats in anticipation, Trumpet emerged from under the stands on the third base side wearing Díaz’s No. 39 on a black Mets shirt and blared the familiar “Narco” notes as the All-Star closer jogged in from the bullpen.
+As fans rose from their seats in anticipation, Trumpet emerged from under the stands on the third base side wearing Díaz's No. 39 on a black Mets shirt and blared the familiar "Narco" notes to roars from the crowd as the All-Star closer jogged in from the bullpen.

 “I tried to look up a little bit when I was running to see what was the reaction of the fans,” Díaz said.
 “It was pretty fun.
 I can feel the vibe from the fans.
 It was really exciting. ...
 Everybody was getting into it.”